Wanda Group: Diversification push

 On August 9, 2017, Dalian Wanda Group announced the combined acquisitions of Wanda Culture Travel Innovation Group and Wanda Hotel Management Co. respectively in a major corporate restructuring throughout the conglomerates hospitality division.
 In a filing posted on the Hong Kong Stock Exchange, Wanda Hotel Development said it will acquire Wanda Travel for RMB6.3 billion, paid either in cash, the issue of shares and/or convertible bonds, with share prices determined by the company's closing price on Aug.
 8 at HK$1.16 per share.
 Wanda Hotel Development would acquire Wanda Hotel Management for a cash price of RMB750 million.

-In September 2017, Wanda made a foray into the Chinese high-technology industry when it launched its technology start-up business accelerator project.
-The final 15 high-technology business startups had been selected as the most promising for the first Wanda Accelerator project, would earn the privilege to take full advantage of Wanda's resources, including its pool of private equity and venture seed capital.
-Wanda's foray into the creation of imaginative and cutting-edge technological goods and services as a campaign to cultivating China's national scientific and technological innovative capacity would act as the financier to fund the country's latest and most promising high-technology startup companies of tomorrow.
+In September 2017, Wanda launched a technology start-up accelerator project in China.
+Fifteen high-technology start-ups were selected for the first program, which offered access to Wanda resources, private equity support and venture seed capital.
+The project was present as part of Wanda's expansion into China's technology sector.

 On September 28, 2017, S&P downgraded Dalian Wanda Commercial Properties to BB.
 In 2017, Wanda derived around 49 percent of its revenue from Dalian Wanda Commercial Properties Co.
 28% or $10.85 billion, of total revenue was contributed by Wanda's cultural division, including cinemas, sports, and film production-related assets.

 On January 29, 2018, Tencent, Suning, JD.com, and Sunac signed strategic investment agreements with Wanda Commercial, with plans to invest about RMB 34 billion to acquire Wanda Commercial's 14% equity interest.

 On February 5, 2018, Wanda Group signed a strategic investment agreement with Alibaba Group and Cultural Investment Holdings.
 The 2 parties will invest 7.8 billion yuan for Wanda Film Holding's 12.77% stake.
 Of which, Alibaba invests 4.68 billion yuan and CIS invests 3.12 billion yuan, becoming the second and third largest shareholders after the transaction.
 Wanda Group remains the controlling shareholder with 48.09% of shares in Wanda Film.

 On April 28, 2018, the Qingdao Movie Metropolis, a nearly RMB 50 billion industrial investment project, was completed after four years and seven months of construction.
 The Qingdao Movie Metropolis covers a land area of 166 hectares.

 In May 2018, Wanda, Tencent, and Gaopeng reached a mutual agreement to establish a collaborative internet technology initiative aimed at developing an innovative consumer model that seamlessly merges the realms of online and offline commerce.
 Among the three companies, the breakdown of the JV's shareholdings was as follows: Wanda Group's Wanda Commercial Management Group (51%), Tencent (42.48%), and Gaopeng (6.52%).